 Strangely, after producing Amanat (1955), Parivar (1956) and the whodunit Apradhi Kaun?
-(1957), Bimalda directed two films that were more in tune with mainstream Hindi potboilers rather than the softness and subtlety associated with him – Madhumati (1958), a reincarnation suspense drama, and Yahudi (1958).
+(1957), Bimalda directed two films that were more in tune with mainstream Hindi potboilers rather than the softness, sensitivity and subtlety associated with him – Madhumati (1958), a reincarnation suspense drama, and Yahudi (1958).
 Both the films starring Dilip Kumar were smash hits.
 The former, one of the best suspense films that Indian cinema has ever seen, was written by Ritwik Ghatak and is brilliantly photographed with much of it outdoors unlike most Ghost stories.
 Salil Choudhury came up with perhaps his best ever musical score and the haunting melody Aaja Re Pardesi was deservedly ranked by Lata Mangeshkar among her ten best songs ever!

 Bimal Roy’s two much-acclaimed films with Nutan, Sujata (1959) and Bandini (1963), saw him returning to realistic imperatives.
 Sujata, dealing with caste prejudice is more human than most films made on this subject while Bandini, which Bimalda launched in 1960 but waited for Nutan, who got pregnant and gave birth to her son, is considered to be by many his finest work, even ahead of Do Bigha Zamin.
 The film tells the story of a woman prisoner charged with murder.
 The story, told in flashback from the woman’s point of view is unraveled in a manner such that by and large she is always there or from where she can overhear the goings on in the past rather than the general practice of telling the whole story.
 In the film, Bimalda beautifully used imagery and sound to convey the various moods of Nutan.
 As she is seated in the corner of her gray, grim cell facing the prison’s high wall, she can hear the hoofs of the horse pulling the carriage taking away her lover, or that masterful scene in which Nutan murders her lover’s wife with the hammering of a welder in the background thus heightening the drama!
 Nutan is the heart and soul of both Bandini and Sujata and it is perhaps fitting that she won Filmfare Awards for Best Actress for both films.